Space for a short introduction to the section of the website, which will enhance people’s understanding of what they can expect.

 In 2019 alone, 2 million Australians used an app or delivery platform to order their food.
 However, online food delivery is set to further accelerate over the next few years – hitting 4.6 million users by 2025.

+Customer demand for exceptional quality delivery food is set to remain high, and businesses must invest in, rather than neglect, their delivery offerings.
 A recent OpenTable survey of 1,000 Australian diners found that 79% wanted restaurants to continue to offer takeout and delivery services.
 Most customers embrace a return to in-person dining; however, 18 months of restrictions have led to many diners craving the convenience that delivery orders afford.
 Therefore, it’s crucial for venues to still offer dedicated delivery services, with hand-picked dishes that will travel well.

 The prominence of QR codes in our daily lives has significantly increased in the last 18 months, thanks to mandatory venue check-ins.
 This acceptance into mainstream culture has opened a new and exciting channel for hospitality businesses to embrace as customers return to venues.